 - Put the dog on a lead when requested by an authorised officer

-Anyone who breaches the PSPO faces a £100 fixed penalty notice or potentially court action, which could result in a fine on conviction of up to £1,000.
-These offences have been enforceable since 1st April 2016.
+Anyone who breaches any of the regulations listed above faces a £100 fixed penalty notice or potentially court action, which could result in a fine on conviction of up to £1,000.

-A new PSPO which contains enhanced powers has been formally approved by Daventry District Council and comes into force on 1 December 2018.
-The new PSPO - which was agreed following extensive public consultation - contains all of the regulations set out under the existing PSPO, with the addition of the following:
+A new PSPO containing enhanced powers comes into force on December 1 2018.
+The new PSPO - which was agreed following extensive public consultation - contains all of the regulations set out above, with the addition of the following:

 - Dogs must be on leads in graveyards, cemeteries and memorial gardens

-- Dogs must be on leads near schools (on school days only).
+- Dogs must be on leads near schools (when the school is open).
 Clear signage showing these boundaries will be put in place.